In this section we will describe both the threats Cryptee is and is not designed to guard against.

 There are more and more services providing very complex means of securing your private data and communications.
 We think that data security and privacy is everyone's right, so it should be easily accessible to everyone — not just experts.
 We strongly believe that even our non-technical grandparents should be able to use Cryptee to keep their old photos or documents safe.
 So if your grandparents find it hard to use, reach out to us :)

 At Cryptee, our goal is to guard our users against mass surveillance, corporate espionage, and forceful access to user accounts.
 We want to provide a safe, private, and personal space for our users.
 The only way to do this is to give encryption to everybody and make it easy to use.
-This is why Cryptee works on any modern web browser, and why we made our cryptography invisible to the user.
+This is why Cryptee works on any modern web browser, and why we fused our cryptography with good design, for everyone to easily use.
 Unfortunately, our approaches have certain shortcomings.1 - Compromised User

 This is the most common type of compromise.
 Even if you use the world's most secure storage service or productivity tool, advanced encryption is not going to help you if there's a keylogger on your computer or phone recording all of your keystrokes, or a virus that can access your files / screen.
 Cryptee does not and can not guard against a compromised user's device.2 - Man-in-the-Middle (MITM) Attacks